Help your potential matches find common interests.

 Aural: lots.
 Went through a punk phase in an earlier life but these

-days listen mostly to various forms of electronic music: house,
+days mostly listen to various forms of electronic music.
+(Other

-Takamasa, Sweet Trip, Oval, Labradford, Benoît Pioulard, Loscil,
+Takamasa, Oval, Labradford, Benoît Pioulard, Loscil, Nicolas Jaar,

-Nicolas Jaar, Kevin Saunderson, Shugo Tokumaru, Akufen, most
+Kevin Saunderson, Shugo Tokumaru, Akufen, most anything on Kranky

 Edibles: almost anything.
 Especially: handmade soba noodles (hot or